BrianaNzivu/EngineeringEducation/Picasso/READme.md

 This article will illustrate the different features offered by Picasso in Android applications.

 ### Introduction
 Visual representation in mobile application development is a growing UI/UX trend.
-In this current era, most of our minds seem to understand either graphics in motion or pictures than words.
+In this current era, most of our minds seem to understand either graphics in motion or pictures rather than words.
 With time, most mobile applications, such as Instagram, Facebook, Twitter, LinkedIn, etc., started implementing visual representation.
 It was not perfect the first time.
 Images were of low quality, could neither be downloaded nor edited, and screens would "freeze" as pictures loaded.
 As much as it was an improvement in mobile development, it was still hectic.
 Developers had to solve these problems.
-Many visual representation libraries such as `Glide`, `Picasso`, `Image loader`, `Fresco`, etc ,were developed.
+Many visual representation libraries such as `Glide`, `Picasso`, `Image loader`, `Fresco`, etc ,were then developed.
 In his article, we will discuss **Picasso**. **Picasso** is a powerful image loading, downloading, and caching library developed by Square.
 Picasso offers better image quality, disk caching, and simpler syntax to carry out various library features.

 ### Uses of Picasso
 Picasso has the following features:
-- Image loading.
+- Image loading - This refers to accessing an image via a URL.
-- Resizing and Scaling of images.
+- Resizing and Scaling of images - This refers to adjusting the size of an image.
-- Center Cropping images.
+- Center Cropping images - This is scaling a whole image by resampling it.
-- Rotation and Transformation of images.
+- Rotation and Transformation of images - This refers to changing the orietation of an image from a point.
-- Placeholder and Error images
+- Placeholder and Error images - This refers to images displayed when there is an error or when an image is being loaded into an ImageView.
-- Priority requests
+- Priority requests -  This refers to an option of loading images into an ImageView depending on its priority to be displayed e.g a Hero image can be given the first  priority to load an image before other minor image views.
-- Memory and disk Caching.
+- Memory and disk Caching - Caching allows for offline capabilities and less resource usage.
+It ensures the image is not downloaded every time it is needed.
-- Fading
+- Fading - This refers to an animation feature offered by Picasso.
-- Supports parallel downloading and request cancellation.
+- Supports parallel downloading and request cancellation - Paralle downloading refers to downloading two images at the same time where as request cancellation refers to cancelling image requests.

 ### Advantages of Picasso.
 - Picasso offers high quality loaded images.